 The output is measured in terms of hours, story points, or backlogs, allowing you to assess your performance against the set parameters.
 Sprint burndown presents the results in the form of a graph wherein actual scrum tasks are compared with the estimated scrum tasks to identify a team’s performance throughout a sprint.

-The two main parameter measures in sprint burndown are time and tasks.
+The most commonly used metrics to track agile team performance is time and tasks.
 Time is plotted on the x-axis while tasks are plotted on the y-axis, the sprint burndown is measured in either hours or story points.